-Defenses to PEN 484 Violations
+Defenses to Penal Code Section 484

 If found guilty of violating any of the earlier discussed statutes, the penalties are steep.
 When faced with these allegations, your primary objective is to fight against a conviction that would result in these consequences.
-Your best chance of fighting these charges is hiring an experienced attorney to study the case and offer you excellent defense.
+Your best chance of fighting these charges is to hire an experienced attorney to study the case and offer you an excellent defense.
 Some of the common defenses used in these charges are:

 - The search and seizure was unlawful